markwong167/Ticket-Generator-FMChallenge/README.md

 # Frontend Mentor - Conference ticket generator

-Vanilla JavaScript, HTML, CSS

-I wanted to challenge myself to build this project using only vanilla JavaScript, HTML, and CSS.
+I wanted to challenge myself to build this project using vanilla JavaScript, HTML5, and CSS3.
 It was a fun challenge and I learned a lot more about making forms accessible.

 - [Overview](#overview)